sefabolge/App-using-HTTP-requests-and-database/README.md

 a.
 To compile:

 ● Firstly, users need to change the directory to the project folder program using cd command..

-● Then, the following commands should be run in order:o
+● Then, the following commands should be run in order:

   stack setup
   stack build